Chiang Mai is the center of Northern Thailand and the Capital City of the Province of Chiang Mai.

 WOMEN TRAVELERS RISK : LOW

 Even though Chiang Mai could generally be considered a safe city for women, they are still highly advised to follow the basic rules of precaution.
-Avoid dark alleys, walking alone along dark, poorly lit or deserted areas, or finding yourself late at night in areas filled with bars or clubs as you might receive some unwanted attention.
+Avoid dark alleys, walking alone along with dark, poorly lit or deserted areas, or finding yourself late at night in areas filled with bars or clubs as you might receive some unwanted attention.

 So...
 How Safe Is Chiang Mai Really?